Two-stage Least Squares with Clustered Data under the Local Average Treatment Effect Framework: Discussion

 \section{Discussion}

 We examined the \cts\ and \tsfe\ as two approaches to IV analysis for clustered data when both the treatment and IV vary within clusters.
 Our main contributions are threefold.
 First, under homogeneous clusters, we established the validity of both procedures, and compared their relative efficiency when the potential outcomes model includes \cfes.
 Our results caution against the routine inclusion of cluster indicators without considering efficiency implications.
 Second, under heterogeneous clusters, we showed that the point estimator from \tsfe\ recovers a weighted average of cluster-specific LATEs, whereas that from the \cts\ generally does not.
 This suggests an advantage of \tsfe\ when analyzing data nested within heterogeneous clusters, such as stores in different geographic locations or firms of differing sizes.
 Finally, motivated by the distinct asymptotic behavior of $\htls - \htfe$ under homogeneous and heterogeneous clusters, we developed an asymptotic theory for the joint distribution of $\htls$ and $\htfe$ when clusters are homogeneous, and proposed a test for \ch.
+We summarize the trade-off between \cts\ and \tsfe\ in Table \ref{tb:summary}